mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 placement.bus
 ```

-This PMU installed at bus `2` will measure the bus voltage phasor at the corresponding bus and all current phasors at the branches incident to bus `2` located at the "from" or "to" bus ends.
+This PMU installed at bus `2` will measure the bus voltage phasor at the corresponding bus and all current phasors at the branches incident to bus `2` located at the from-bus or to-bus ends.
 These data are stored in the variables:
 ```@repl PMUSETutorial
 placement.from
 placement.to